 Each medication has different pros and cons, and different protocol.
 But the basics are the same as with any medicine: take it regularly and follow the instructions as best you can.

-Some medicines require that you stop drinking completely.
-Others, like naltrexone, may even harness your drinking habits to help retrain your brain.
+Some medicines require that you stop drinking completely, while some drugs help you reduce cravings for alcohol like naltrexone; it may even harness your drinking habits to help retrain your brain.
 It all depends on which medication you choose, and what your goals are.

 And, once again, medication often works best when combined with a larger support system.
 Whether that means group meetings, coaching via a telemedicine app, or regular therapy sessions, the right combination can help you establish a lasting change.

 Below are some of the most commonly used medicines to treat alcohol use disorder, or alcoholism:

 |Naltrexone||Naltrexone is one of the most common medications for alcohol use disorder.
 It boasts a high success rate and is ideal for people who want to cut back, or change their drinking behaviors.||Naltrexone reduces your motivation to drink by blocking the pleasurable effects of alcohol.
 Over time, this begins to change your brain’s reaction to alcohol, and many people find that they lose interest in drinking.|

 |Disulfiram/Antabuse||Disulfiram is the original medication to treat alcoholism.
 It causes you to feel ill when you drink, motivating you to stay abstinent.
 Gentler medications are now available, but Antabuse can still work for some people.||Disulfiram causes severe, hangover-like symptoms to appear when you drink even a small amount of alcohol.
 Essentially, it stops your liver from breaking down alcohol completely.|